OsamaAlRashed/EasyRefreshToken/README.md

+**EasyRefreshToken 6.0.2**

+What's new??
+More overload for Clear method and Support limited active devices.

-EasyRefreshToken is a library to manage refresh token operations easy ..
+EasyRefreshToken is a library to manage refresh token operations with EF Core easy ..

 - In AppDbContext Class: